jsom1/jsom1.github.io/_walkthroughs/Bolt.md

 ![ffuf]({{https://jsom1.github.io/}}/_images/htb_bolt_ffuf.png)
 </div>

 We discover two subdomains, *demo* and *mail*, that we can add to our hosts file.
 Let's browse to them to see what they contain.
 The subdomain *mail.bolt.htb* consists of a login page, but the disovered credentials don't work there.
 On the second subdomain, we see the same login page as we saw earlier.
-This time however, we can create an account and we're asked for an invite code...
+This time however, we can create an account and we're asked for an invite code (that wasn't the case earlier)...
 I had to look at the forum to find the answer: we can apparently get the invite code in one of the Docker image layer we inspected previously.

 <div class="img_container">
 ![invite code]({{https://jsom1.github.io/}}/_images/htb_bolt_inv.png)
 </div>

-I didn't see this at first because when *cat-ing* the file, the output is absolutely huge.
-Thanks to the forum tip, I knew it was there and used nano to slowly scroll until I find it.
-I afterwards realized the clue was right in front of me on the dashboard, and I didn't even see it:
+I missed this because when *cat-ing* the file, the output is absolutely huge.
+Thanks to the forum tip, I knew it was there and used nano to slowly scroll down until I found it.
+I afterwards realized the clue was in fact right in front of me on the dashboard, and I didn't even see it:

 <div class="img_container">
 ![clue]({{https://jsom1.github.io/}}/_images/htb_bolt_clue.png)